Skip to content

 Plymouth arachnids

-The three species in this group depend on rocky sites in and around Plymouth, and two are Devon Special Species.
-The hedgehog harvestman isn’t found elsewhere in the UK, and the horrid ground-weaver hasn’t been found anywhere else in the world.
+The three species in this group depend on rocky sites in and around Plymouth.
+Two are Devon Special Species.
+The Hedgehog Harvestman is not found elsewhere in the UK, and the Horrid Ground-weaver has not been found anywhere else in the world.

 The third species in this group is Scotolemon doriae, a small, mite-like harvestman.
 It can be found under rocks embedded in the soil.
 In 2016 it was discovered new to the UK at Radford Quarry in Plymouth and has since been found at Ford Park Cemetery in Plymouth, in Bristol and Falmouth.